ernieg54/ernie_view_tool/README.md

 # ErnieViewTool

-View methods for Rails

-Prepares html code snippets to add to Rails applications
+> View methods for Rails, Prepares html code snippets to add to Rails applications

 ## Installation